Tierra del Fuego: Fauna

-Among the most notable animals in the archipelago are austral parakeets, gulls, guanacos, foxes, kingfishers, condors, king penguins, owls, and firecrown hummingbirds.

-Isla Grande de Tierra del Fuego is home to the southernmost known lizard in the World, the Liolaemus magellanicus.
+Among the most notable animals in the archipelago are austral parakeets, gulls, guanacos, South American foxes, kingfishers, Andean condors, king penguins, owls, and firecrown hummingbirds.
+Isla Grande de Tierra del Fuego is also home to the lizard with the world's southernmost distribution, Liolaemus magellanicus.

 North American beavers, introduced during the 1940s, have proliferated and caused considerable damage to the island forests.
 The governments have established a wide-reaching program to trap and kill beavers in Tierra del Fuego.

 Like the mainland of Chile and Argentina to the north, this archipelago boasts some of the finest trout fishing in the world.
 Sea-run brown trout often exceed 9 kg, particularly in rivers such as the Rio Grande and the San Pablo, and in the Lago Fagnano.
-Much of this water is privately owned, with catch and release and fly fishing only.

 Waters adjacent to Tierra del Fuego are very rich in cetacean diversity.
 Sightings of southern right whales in Tierra del Fuego have increased in the 2000s, humpbacks, and some others such as blue whales, southern fins, southern seis, and southern minkes.
 Beagle Channel is a prominent area to watch rare, endemic dolphins, and the less-studied pygmy right whales.

-Pinnipeds inhabiting the areas include South American sea lions (Otaria flavescens), South American fur seals (Arctophoca australis), the carnivorous and seal-eating leopard seals (Hydrurga leptonyx), and gigantic southern elephant seals (Mirounga leonine).
+Pinnipeds inhabiting the areas include South American sea lions (Otaria flavescens), South American fur seals (Arctophoca australis), the carnivorous and seal-eating leopard seals (Hydrurga leptonyx), and gigantic southern elephant seals (Mirounga leonine) – the largest extant marine mammal that is not a cetacean.